Who needs to comply with DORA? All your questions answered

 DORA at a glance

-DORA is an EU regulation designed to strengthen the financial sector—which includes financial entities and their critical third-party information and communications technology (ICT) service providers—and help them manage, respond to, and recover from cyber and operational risks.
+DORA is an EU regulation designed to strengthen the financial sector—including financial entities and their critical third-party information and communications technology (ICT) service providers—so organizations can manage, respond to, and recover from cyber and operational risks.

 It establishes a structured risk management framework drawing from widely used security programs (for example, ISO 27001- and NIST-aligned practices).
-In practice, DORA pushes organizations to formalize and demonstrate well-defined expectations for:
+In practice, DORA pushes organizations to formalize expectations for:

 - Digital operational resilience testing

 Before DORA, EU jurisdictions applied disparate—and sometimes generic—rules that could create gaps and conflicts.
-DORA aims to simplify that landscape by introducing a more harmonized set of requirements for ICT risk management across the EU’s financial ecosystem.
+DORA aims to harmonize ICT risk management requirements across the EU’s financial ecosystem.

 Who must comply with DORA?